Managing your AlwaysOn Keywords

 4. Alignment of Paid and Organic Search – given that when words are not ranking they need to be backfilled by Paid Search there needs to be close alignment with these teams.
 Not having alignment ensures failure.

 5. Budeting – This will be a big problem.
-If you stop ranking for a primary keywords and to backfill, as the example above, where does the assertional budget come from to make up the shortfall?
-Clearly if the word is mission critical you need to pay for it but what gets cannibalized until you do?
+If you stop ranking for primary keywords and backfill, as in the example above, where does the assertional budget come from to make up the shortfall?
+Clearly, if the word is mission-critical, you need to pay for it, but what gets cannibalized until you do?

 6. SEO Kills and Alignment – I should make this the top challenge since many SEO?s may not be able to function at the level.
 They may not have the communication skills to identify the necessary changes and work with the teams to ensure success.